guillermooo/sublime-undocs/source/reference/commands.rst

 	Makes the selection lower case.

 **title_case**
-	Makes the selection's first letter upper case and all the rest of the word lower case
+	Capitalizes the selection's first charracter and turns the rest into lower case.

 **swap_case**
-	Swaps each character in the selection's case
+	Swaps the case of each character in the selection.

 **set_mark**
 	XXX